Morocco: Best of Northwest Africa

 During our five-hour journey we will stop for birding and we should find common scrub species like White-crowned Wheatear, Great Grey Shrike, and others mentioned previously.
 Before reaching Ouarzazate, we will stop and scan the vast Barrage El Mansour Eddahbi.
 This is another hugely productive site with over 200 species recorded here, with the peak activity and abundance of birds being during our visit.

 This massive lake is a fantastic spot for us to find a huge range of wildfowl, shorebirds (waders), herons, egrets, birds of prey, gulls, terns, hirundines, and passerines.
 Its position, and the attraction of resident and migrant birds to water, makes it a site where literally anything could turn up.
-To give you an idea of the variety on offer here, interesting species regularly include Ruddy Shelduck, Booted Eagle, Black Kite, Thekla’s Lark, Marbled Duck, Alpine Swift, Little Swift, Wood Sandpiper, Little Owl, Eurasian Hoopoe, European Bee-eater, Peregrine Falcon, Thick-billed Lark, Desert Lark, Maghreb Lark, Western Olivaceous Warbler, Melodious Warbler, Common Bulbul, Spectacled Warbler, Black Wheatear, Mourning Wheatear, Trumpeter Finch, Greater Flamingo, Purple Heron, Gull-billed Tern, Little Stint, Cream-colored Courser, Lesser Kestrel, Bluethroat, Blue-cheeked Bee eater, and so much more!
+To give you an idea of the variety on offer here, interesting species regularly include Ruddy Shelduck, Booted Eagle, Black Kite, Thekla’s Lark, Marbled Duck, Alpine Swift, Little Swift, Wood Sandpiper, Little Owl, Eurasian Hoopoe, European Bee-eater, Peregrine Falcon, Thick-billed Lark, Desert Lark, Maghreb Lark, Western Olivaceous Warbler, Melodious Warbler, Common Bulbul, Spectacled Warbler, Black Wheatear, Maghreb Wheatear, Trumpeter Finch, Greater Flamingo, Purple Heron, Gull-billed Tern, Little Stint, Cream-colored Courser, Lesser Kestrel, Bluethroat, Blue-cheeked Bee eater, and so much more!
 It is sure to be an exciting visit with an eclectic mix of species on the cards.

 Overnight: Hotel Le Fint, Ouarzazate